pikelet-lang/pikelet/book/src/language/index.md

 self-aware-string = "I am a string!"
 ```

-## Built-in types and their literals
+## Primitive types and their literals

-Pikelet has a number of fundamental types:
+Pikelet has a number of primitive types:

 | Type     | Literal                                |
 |----------|----------------------------------------|